-41.1 Save where these Sporting Regulations require otherwise, pit and track discipline and safety measures will be the same for all practice sessions as for the races.

-41.2 No driver may take the start of a race without having taken part in qualifying practice, except in a case of force majeure duly recognised as such by the Stewards.
-Drivers who set a time within 120% of the fastest time during the relevant session during pre-qualifying or free practice may be authorised by the Stewards to take part in the race.

-41.3 During the free and qualifying practice sessions, controls on the tyre markings may be carried out before the cars take to the track under the orders of the marshals, and there will be a green light and a red light at the pit lane exit.
-Cars may only leave their working area according to the procedure detailed in Article 34.15.
-Cars may only leave the pit lane when the green light is on at the start or restart of a session.
-Further, a blue flag or a blue flashing light will be shown at the pit lane exit to warn drivers leaving the pit lane if cars are approaching on the track.

-41.4 Event format
+- 41.1 Save where these Sporting Regulations require otherwise, pit and track discipline and safety measures will be the same for all practice sessions as for the races. - 41.2 No Driver may take the start of a race without having taken part in qualifying practice, except in a case of force majeure duly recognised as such by the Stewards.
+Drivers who set a time within 120% of the fastest time during the relevant session during pre-qualifying or free practice may be authorised by the Stewards to take part in the race. - 41.3 During the free and qualifying practice sessions; - Controls on the tyre markings may be carried out before the cars take to the track under the orders of the marshals, and there will be a green light and a red light at the pit lane exit. - Cars may only leave the pit lane when the green light is on at the start or restart of a session.
+Prior to the start of the session cars are not permitted to enter the Fast Lane or queue at the Pit Exit. - A blue flag or a blue flashing light will be shown at the pit lane exit to warn Drivers leaving the pit lane if cars are approaching on the track. - 41.4 Not in Use - 41.5 Not in Use - 41.6 Not in Use - 41.7 Event format for Competitions with two one-hour races a) Free Practice 1 b) Free Practice 2 (Pre-Qualifying)

-41.4.1 Free Practice

-There will be a maximum of two free practice sessions, each of a maximum of 45 minutes.
+There will be two free practice sessions of a maximum of 60 minutes.
+No additional time will be added if there are any unforeseen stoppages.
+There will be no Parc Fermé after free practice or pre-qualifying unless requested by the Stewards.

-In certain cases, one free practice session will be replaced by a test session on the day preceding the event.
-This will not be mandatory but will be open to all competitors.

-In case of the impossibility of holding the Qualifying session, the second free practice session will be considered as a Pre-Qualifying session.
+The list of competitors, cars and Drivers allowed to take part in the Competition must be published after the close of the administrative checks and scrutineering.

-In the case that, for any reason, the Qualifying session cannot take place, or Q1 or Q2 are stopped before times can be set, the best time from each driver during the pre-qualifying session will be used to set the grid.

-If Q1 is so affected, the best time from Driver 1 in FP2 will set the grid for Race 1 if Q2 is so affected, the best time from Driver 2 in FP2 will set the grid for Race 2.
+Free Practice 2 will be considered to be a pre-qualifying session for the races.
+In the case that, for any reason, a Qualifying session cannot take place, or is stopped before times can be set, the best time from each relevant driver during the Free Practice 2 session will be used to set the grid.
+If Q1 is so affected, the best time from Driver 1 will set the grid for Race 1.
+If Q2 is so affected, the best time for Driver 2 will set the grid for Race 2.